UniMath/agda-unimath/src/foundation/structured-equality-duality.lagda.md

 However, we maintain this as an assumption, since for most common notions of structure this property is independent of the univalence axiom.

+One potential but crude justification for using the term "duality" for this principle is as follows.
+The principle gives a correspondence between structures on families of _maps mapping into_ the **type family** `B`, and structures on the binary family of equality over the _dependent sum_ `Σ A B`, and so, in a certain sense, one is trading one straightened dimension for another.

 ## Duality

 ### Structured equality duality